PSPDFKit-labs/VanGogh/README.md

 For documentation on how to use the library, [please check the VanGogh wiki page](https://github.com/PSPDFKit-labs/VanGogh/wiki).

-For quick display of VanGogh in action see [Showcase section in wiki](https://github.com/PSPDFKit-labs/VanGogh/wiki/Showcase).

 ## Download

 Add maven central repo to your repositories in `build.gradle`: